Know My Gambling Limits

 (Sports Betting)

-This research also found a trend in sports bettors choosing to use certain apps or websites based on promotional offers, such as receiving bonus credits in exchange for placing a certain deposit.
+The LGCA’s research found that, while some sports bettors use a few lower-risk strategies, most do not have defined strategies.
+It also found a trend in sports bettors choosing to use certain apps or websites based on promotional offers, such as receiving bonus credits in exchange for placing a minimum deposit.

-The belief in myths associated with sports betting is also prevalent, as Canadian data shows sports bettors are more likely to believe gambling-related myths and more likely to experience gambling-related harms.
-Commonly held beliefs include feelings of perceived control or input on a bet based on knowledge or familiarity with a sport, player or odds.
+The belief in myths associated with sports betting is also prevalent — Canadian data shows sports bettors are more likely to believe gambling-related myths and more likely to experience gambling-related harms.
+LGCA data also shows that some sports bettors believe they are more likely to win money if they know about the sport, with younger bettors more likely to hold this belief.

 Learn more about the campaign and sports betting in Manitoba on our Know My Limits website.